 Should I donate to charity?

 Donating to charity has two great advantages.
 First and foremost, you’ll be helping others.
 And second, there are potential tax-free advantages if you donate to the right places.
 Just be smart about how much you give, as you don’t want to offer beyond your means.

 Is Bitcoin a good investment?

 Bitcoin is extremely risky but has a massive potential payout.
 The market is also impacted by high volatility, so if you decide to invest in Bitcoin you should be very careful about how you go about it.
-Over the last few months, Bitcoin has been generating considerable interest.
-However, there is no telling how the market will fare in 2021.

 Is a million dollars a lot of money?

 The short answer is that it depends on a lot of factors.
 This includes your lifestyle and spending habits, long term goals, and the amount of credit card debt that you have.